-Religious education provides pupils with the opportunity to explore the major responses, religious and otherwise to life’s biggest questions.
+Religious Education provides pupils with the opportunity to explore the major responses, religious and otherwise to life’s biggest questions.
 In each year students will look at alternating religions and ethical issues and be able to relate these back to the religions that they have already learnt.

 By studying RE students will look at challenging questions about the meaning and purpose of life, beliefs, issues of right and wrong and will challenge their own opinions on ethical issues.
 The religious education curriculum is ambitious as it incorporates both the Barnet curriculum and the major world religions for students to have an excellent foundation for further study.
 There are also GCSE style exam questions interwoven into the majority of lessons and there are opportunities for students to be assessed using this type of assessment.